 Our ability to process information at a global scale can lead to a paralysis of sorts, in which we are stuck in a cycle of comparison, envy, then depression.
 For a person starting out with a venture of their own, the presence of long-established global competition causes immense pressure to not move forward.
 This article aims to shine a light on why you should be careful comparing yourself to others within the modern world we live.

-The motivation of the ones who lead the world in their particular domain has no chance of being matched by your motivation when you just begin your journey.
+The motivation of the ones who lead the world in their particular domain has no chance of being matched by your motivation when you’ve just begun your journey.
 Their skills are sharp enough to slice through anything you think, do, or say.
-They will destroy you quickly should you place yourself to challenge what they’ve worked for their entire lives.
-Do not allow yourself, and the motivation which drives your habits, to be destroyed and controlled by the ones who are the current owners of specific domains.
+They will destroy you quickly should you place yourself to challenge what they’ve mastered defending.
+Do not allow yourself, and the motivation which drives your habits, to be destroyed and controlled by the ones who are the current masters of specified domains.